Topological Stability of Kinetic $k$-Centers: Conclusion

 We considered the topological stability of common variants of the kinetic $k$-center problem, in which solutions must change continuously but may do so arbitrarily fast.
 We have established tight bounds for the minsum case (Euclidean and rectilinear) as well as for the rectilinear minmax case for any $k \geq 2$.
 For the Euclidean minmax case, we proved nontrivial upper bounds for small values of $k$ and presented a general lower bound tending towards $2$ for large values of $k$.
 We also presented algorithms to compute topologically stable solutions together with the cost of stability for a set of moving points, that is, the growth factor that we need for that particular set of moving points at any point in time.
 A practical application of these algorithms would be to identify points in time where we could slow down the solution to explicitly show stable transitions between optimal solutions.

 \subparagraph{Future work} It remains open whether a general upper bound strictly below 2 is achievable for $k$-EC-minmax.
-We conjecture that this bound is indeed smaller than 2 for any constant $k$.
-For this, we need more insight in how to resolve an intersection graph with more general structures.
+We conjecture that this bound is indeed smaller than 2 for any constant $k$, since this is clearly the case for configurations where where the intersection graph forms a tree or cycle.
+What remains is to acquire more insight in how to resolve an intersection graph with more general structures, in particular how combinatorial properties can help resolve high degree nodes.
 Our algorithms to compute the cost of stability for an instance have high (albeit polynomial) run-time complexity.
 Can the results for KDS (e.g. \cite{deberg2013kinetic}) help us speed up these algorithms?
 Alternatively, can we approximate the cost of stability more efficiently?

 Lipschitz stability requires a bound on the speed at which a solution may change \cite{meulemans2017framework}.
-This stability for $k > 2$ is unbounded, if centers have to move continuously \cite{durocher2006geometric}; see also Appendix~\ref{app:lipschitz}.
-A potentially interesting variant of the topology is one where a disk may shrink to radius 0, at which point it disappears and may reappear at another location.
+This stability for $k > 2$ is unbounded, if centers have to move continuously \cite{durocher2006geometric}, as Figure~\ref{fig:lipschitz} shows in the introduction.
+A potentially interesting variant of the solution space topology, is one where a disk may shrink to radius 0, at which point it disappears and may reappear at another location.
 This alleviates the problem in the example; would it allow us to bound the Lipschitz stability?